maxakuru/btkb/README.md

 ```sh
 sudo /usr/bin/bluetoothctl
 ```
-Then
+>> Then
 ```sh
 agent on
 default-agent
 pairable on
 discoverable on
 ```
-And leave this terminal running.
+>> And leave this terminal running.

-Find the emulator `G_DEVICE_NAME` in the bluetooth device list, pair, accept Back in the terminal, accept the pairing code with `yes`.
+Find your device in the bluetooth device list, pair, accept Back in the terminal, accept the pairing code with `yes`.

 7. Send keystrokes via fifo